David Sesay

-David Junior Deen Sesay (born 18 September 1998) is a professional footballer who plays as a defender for Maidstone United.
+David Junior Deen Sesay (born 18 September 1998) is a professional footballer who plays as a defender for club Hemel Hempstead Town.
 Born in England, he represented the Sierra Leone national team.

 Club career

 Early career

 Born in Brent, Sesay joined Watford in 2007, turning professional in June 2016.
 On 13 April 2018, it was announced that Sesay along with numerous other graduates, were to leave Watford at the end of their contracts in June.

 Crawley Town

 Proceeding his release, Sesay opted to join League Two club Crawley Town on a two-year deal.
 On 4 September 2018, Sesay made his Crawley debut during their EFL Trophy group-stage tie against Tottenham Hotspur U23s, featuring for just under 20 minutes and scoring the winning penalty in the shootout.
 He made his league debut on 29 December 2018, starting in a 0–0 draw away to Newport County.
 At the end of the season, he was awarded Crawley Town's Young Player of the Year award.
 In June 2020, Sesay signed a one-year contract extension with the club.
 He was released by Crawley Town at the end of the 2020–21 season.